MilesChatterji/SpectreOS/HARDWARE_CONTROLS_ISSUE_ANALYSIS.md

 echo 3 > /sys/class/leds/asus::kbd_backlight/brightness  # High
 ```

-### 4. Brightness Control
+### 4. Brightness Control - ❌ STILL NOT WORKING

 **Hardware Access**: Display backlight is accessible:
 - Path: `/sys/class/backlight/amdgpu_bl1/`
 - This is the AMD GPU backlight controller

+**Status Update**:
+- ✅ GPU switching issue has been resolved (AMD iGPU is now active - see GPU_OFFLOAD_NOTES.txt)
+- ❌ **Brightness controls still not working** (both software and keyboard function keys)

-**Why It Might Not Work**:
+**Why It's Still Not Working**:
-1. **GPU Switching Issue**: As suspected, if Niri is using NVIDIA GPU, the backlight control might be on AMD GPU
-2. **No brightnessctl in PATH**: `brightnessctl` is only in `noctalia-shell` runtime dependencies, not system-wide
+1. **No brightnessctl in PATH**: `brightnessctl` is only in `noctalia-shell` runtime dependencies, not system-wide
-3. **No D-Bus service**: No service to handle brightness function keys
+2. **No D-Bus service**: No service to handle brightness function keys
+3. **No key bindings**: Niri may not have key bindings configured for brightness function keys
+4. **Widget integration**: Noctalia widgets may not be properly configured to control brightness

 **Current State**:
+- ✅ GPU issue resolved - AMD is now the active GPU (backlight hardware is accessible)
+- ❌ Brightness control via software (brightnessctl) - not working
+- ❌ Brightness control via keyboard function keys - not working
-- `brightnessctl` is listed in `noctalia-shell` runtimeDeps
+- `brightnessctl` is listed in `noctalia-shell` runtimeDeps but not system-wide
-- But it's not available system-wide (not in `environment.systemPackages`)
-- Noctalia widgets might be able to use it, but function keys won't work without a service
+- No service or key bindings to handle brightness function keys

+**Next Steps** (to be addressed later):
+1. Add `brightnessctl` to `environment.systemPackages` for system-wide availability
+2. Configure Niri key bindings for brightness function keys (XF86MonBrightnessUp/Down)
+3. Test Noctalia brightness widgets to see if they work with brightnessctl
+4. Consider creating a D-Bus service or systemd user service for brightness control

 ### 5. Volume Control (Why It Works)